feature-hub/feature-hub/README.md

 A Feature App must be bundled as a [UMD](https://github.com/umdjs/umd) module.
 This JavaScript bundle file must be deployed to a publicly available endpoint.
-The integrator uses this URL to place the Feature App onto a page using a Feature App loader, e.g. `ReactFeatureAppLoader`.
+The integrator uses this URL to place the Feature App onto a page using a Feature App loader, e.g. `FeatureAppLoader`.

 The default export of this module must be a `FeatureAppDefinition`.
 It consists of an `id`, a `dependencies` object, and the method `create`.